ansible-collections/community.general/README.md

 ## Using this collection

-This collection is shipped with Ansible package.
+This collection is shipped with the Ansible package.
 So if you have it installed, no more action is required.

 If you have a minimal installation (only Ansible Core installed) or you want to use the latest version of the collection along with the whole Ansible package, you need to install the collection from [Ansible Galaxy](https://galaxy.ansible.com/community/general) manually with the `ansible-galaxy` command-line tool: